poppinlp/js-api-generator/README.md

 The request cache for fetch API.
 Could be `default`, `no-store`, `reload`, `no-cache`, `force-cache`, `only-if-cached`.

-Since the cache option [only support in Firefox 48+](https://developer.mozilla.org/en-US/docs/Web/API/Request/cache#Browser_compatibility), the request url will be added a query string automatically like jQuery ajax cache did when the cache value is `reload`, `no-cache` or `no-store`.
+Since the cache option [only support in Firefox 48+](https://developer.mozilla.org/en-US/docs/Web/API/Request/cache#Browser_compatibility), the request url will be added a query string automatically like what jQuery ajax cache did when the cache value is `reload`, `no-cache` or `no-store`.

 #### isSuccess {Object}